LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 [Link to the retrained MitoSegNet model](https://owncloud.cesnet.cz/index.php/s/cnDFxKV5wVLLTt5), cca 355MB.

-### Computation of Branching and Filamentous Factors"
+### Computation of Branching and Filamentous Factors

 **Branching Factor** = the SUM of all branch points per skeleton / the SUM of all end points per skeleton.